vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 effective it was, but not use it further until a more formal evaluation.

-The use of Earwax MD seems to have only removed a small amount of earwax, and comparing pre- and post- hearing tests using normal headphones did not show any difference (I did not have bone conduction headphones at the time, so I don't have pre- and post- data with bone
+The use of Ear Wax MD seems to have only removed a small amount of earwax, and comparing pre- and post- hearing tests using normal headphones did not show any difference (I did not have bone conduction headphones at the time, so I don't have pre- and post- data with bone